 Stefan is interested in the history of historiography, religion, philology, antiquarianism and literature.
 In his current role he will concentrate on Reformation and Counter-Reformation Europe, especially England, Germany and Italy.

-Forthcoming book The Invention of Papal History (OUP, 2019):
+OUT NOW!
+The Invention of Papal History (Oxford University Press, 2012):